The Data Engineer’s Guide to Root Cause Analysis

 In this article, I’ll summarize my learnings and walk through a five-step approach to make this process faster, a little less painless, and much more efficient the next time this happens to you.

-What makes a successful root cause analysis?
+What makes a successful engineering root cause analysis?

 When data downtime strikes, the first step (well, after pausing your pipeline) is to identify what broke.